Bernedoodle puppies litter

 Family-safe: It is safe for your family and kids, in fact, it makes friends with kids very easily.

 Playful and responsive: Bernedoodle is not just a dog but a playing partner for you.
-Either you go running, jogging, swimming, or any other sport activity, Bernedoodle is there for you.
+Whether you go running, jogging, swimming, or any other sports activity, Bernedoodle is there to join you.

 Stranger-friendly: They are good with strangers, as well as, your guests and friends.
 Not only this, but they also do well with other animals and pets.